OK, so you’ve been away a year or two now and reckon travel’s well cool and you want to go on.

 But mostly, I just stare into space with a bottle and daydream (on a balcony with a view of the beach or mountains or maybe even a cityscape).

 For a period, I retreat from photography and also avoid browsing recent photo archives.

 After a week or two, this veg state becomes dull.

-And so it’s time to get into work.
+So it’s time to get into work.

-Basically, do whatever works for you.
+Simply, do whatever works for you.

-The 6 months-on 6 months-off formula works well for me.
+The 6 months-on, 6 months-off formula works well for me.

 But mix it up accordingly.

 Sometimes a month is enough, sometimes 3 months away from travel.